shinobi64/lorcana/decklists/set 5 shimmering skies/amber_emerald_discard.md

 ## List of Cards

-- 4 Sir Hiss - Aggravating Asp
+- 4 Hypnotic Deduction
-- 4 You're Welcome
+- 2 You're Welcome
 - 4 Sudden Chill
 - 4 You Have Forgotten Me
 - 4 Kida - Protector of Atlantis
-- 4 The Muses - Proclaimers of Heroes
+- 3 The Muses - Proclaimers of Heroes
 - 4 The Bare Necessities
 - 4 Ariel - Spectacular Singer
-- 4 We Don't Talk About Bruno
+- 3 We Don't Talk About Bruno
+- 2 Mulan - Reflecting
 - 4 Diablo - Maleficent's Spy
 - 4 Diablo - Devoted Herald
 - 3 Under The Sea
 - 4 Ursula - Deceiver
-- 3 Painting the Roses Red
-- 2 Hidden Cove - Tranquil Haven
+- 2 Lost In The Woods
 - 4 Prince John - Greediest of All
+- 3 Ursula - Vanessa
+- 2 Cri-Kee - Lucky Cricket